Mityuha/fresh-bakery/README.md

 - the name of the file `hello.txt`
 - list of strings to write: `hello, ` and `world`

 What if we've got another filename or other strings to write?
-Let's define filename and list of strings to write as `FileBakery` parameters:
+Let's define filename and list of strings as `FileBakery` parameters:
 ```python
 from bakery import Bakery, Cake, __Cake__